pyjlTW/Airbnb-Blog/README.md

 A notable distinction emerged between individual hosts and corporate entities in their approach to Airbnb hosting.
 Individual hosts typically manage an average of 1.5 listings per host, whereas companies maintain a significantly higher average of 9.5 listings per host.
 This discrepancy underscores the contrasting operational scales and strategies employed by individual hosts and businesses in the Airbnb ecosystem.

 > [!CAUTION]
 > I will add the graph that demonstrates the difference in trend listings by host type (View Power Point Slide 16).
-This is the part where the professor asked us to include in the report
+This is the part where the professor asked us to include in the report.

 ### Additional Insights: